neondatabase/autoscaling/ARCHITECTURE.md

 ## High-level overview

-At a high level, this repository provides two pieces: a modified Kubernetes scheduler (using the [plugin interface]), a binary that runs alongside the VM to request resources on its behalf (`autoscaler-agent`).
+At a high level, this repository provides three components:

+1. A modified Kubernetes scheduler (using the [plugin interface]) — known as "the (scheduler) plugin", `AutoscaleEnforcer`, `autscale-scheduler`
+2. A daemonset responsible for making VM scaling decisions & checking with interested parties — known as `autoscaler-agent` or simply `agent`
+3. A binary running inside of the VM to (a) provide metrics to the `autoscaler-agent`, (b) validate that downscaling is ok, and (c) request immediate upscaling due to sharp changes in demand — known as "the (VM) informant"

 [plugin interface]: https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/

 The scheduler plugin is responsible for handling resource requests from the `autoscaler-agent`, capping increases so that node resources aren't overcommitted.

-The `autoscaler-agent` periodically reads from a metrics source in the VM (currently:
-`node_exporter`) and makes scaling decisions about the _desired_ resource allocation.
+The `autoscaler-agent` periodically reads from a metrics source in the VM (defined by the _informant_) and makes scaling decisions about the _desired_ resource allocation.
 It then requests these resources from the scheduler plugin, and submits a patch request for its NeonVM to update the resources.

+The VM informant provides is responsible for handling all of the functionality inside the VM that the `autoscaler-agent` cannot.
+It provides metrics (or: informs the agent where it can find those) and approves attempts to downscale resource usage (or: rejects them, if they're still in use).

 NeonVM is able to live-scale the resources given to a VM (i.e. CPU and memory _slots_) by handling patches to the Kubernetes VM object, which requires connecting to QEMU running on the outer